By Jennifer Goodale

 Military Spouse of the Year (MSOY): Find inspiring stories of military spouses of all ranks and branches of service.

-National Military Family Association: Provides scholarships for military spouses of all ranks, components, and services for education, licensure, certification, and now entrepreneurial support.
+National Military Family Association (NMFA): Provides scholarships for military spouses of all ranks, components, and services for education, licensure, certification, and now entrepreneurial support.

 National Military Spouse Network: A great place for networking, mentoring and professional development resources.